-2455 11.2 PWP Integration Profile Options
+11.2 PWP Integration Profile Options

-Options that may be selected for this Integration Profile are listed in the table 11.2-1 along with the Actors to which they apply.
+2645 Options that may be selected for this Integration Profile are listed in Table 11.2-1 along with the Actors to which they apply.
 Dependencies between options when applicable are specified in notes.